-B.1.10B.1.11 Contact by Object Ignition Likelihood (LO)
+B.1.11 Contact by Object Ignition Likelihood (LO)

 BVES collaborated with DIREXYON to introduce a new risk modeling tool to BVES's wildfire risk mitigation practices.
 The model is completed; however, as of the date of this filing the model is not fully implemented.
 BVES staff are completing training by DIREXYON on the model and BVES will need to set certain modifier values and risk weightings before the model is fully operational.
 BVES expects the model to be in full operation by Q4 2024.
 Updates to Appendix B including the addition of the DIREXYON's White Paper have been made as part of BVES Risk Modeling updates.
-The following paragraphs describe the new risk model This risk component is currently in development.
-Additional information will be provided upon its completion.
+The following paragraphs describe the new risk model.